The Real Estate Cycle (And How To Find The Next Investment)

 One factor that drives demand for real estate is the income of the general public.
 When the economy is booming, home prices will rise in accordance with rising wages.
-People can afford to spend more money on housing, and this boosts the growth momentum of the property sector.
+People can afford to spend more money on housing, and this boosts the demand for properties.
 Conversely, in a recession, falling wages mean that people will have less purchasing power.
 As a result, demand for housing weakens, causing real estate prices to tumble.

 Unemployment will affect people’s ability to purchase real estate, as it decreases their ability to apply for mortgages and afford mortgage payments.

-Interest rates are a major component of the real estate sector, which determines the cost of financing, including mortgages and private home loans.
-High interest rates increase financing costs for real estate and discourage buyers from taking loans to purchase properties.
+Interest rates play a major role in determining the demand for real estate.
+High-interest rates discourage buyers from buying as the higher financing cost reduces the returns from real estate investment.
 A low-interest rate environment, on the other hand, will attract more buyers and cause an uplift in investment activities in the housing market.

 Consumer confidence is a measure of consumers’ optimism about the current and future state of the economy.
-It will affect expectations of the property market and will directly impact investment risk appetite for real estate.
+It will affect expectations of property market performance and will directly impact risk appetite for real estate investment.
 When consumer confidence is low, consumers are worried about their future financial well-being and may be less likely to commit to buying real estate; conversely, when consumer confidence is high, the consumer is sanguine about their future financial well-being and is more likely to commit to buying real estate.

 Understanding the Singapore property market cycle